hyprwm/hyprland-wiki/content/contributing-and-debugging/pr-guidelines.md

 Generally, use the STL instead of trying to reinvent the wheel.

 ### Use hyprutils
-Hyprutils provides a lot of utilities that are well-suited for hyprland (and other hypr* projects) specifically.
+Hyprutils provides a lot of utilities that are well-suited for Hyprland (and other hypr* projects) specifically.
 Use them.

 ### No absolute includes from /src
 Imagine this scenario: